Arvindprksh/arvindprksh.github.io/_posts/Linux/2016-02-24-Linux_Compile.md

 ---
 layout: post
-title: how to compile Linux
+title: How to compile Linux
 subtitle: Linux compile at CentOS 7.1 from kernel 3.7 to 4.5
 category: Linux
 tags: [linux, compile]